-- (a) a local regulatory authority; or - (b) a member of a local regulatory authority; or - (c) a member of the staff of the bar association or the law society; or - (d) acting under the direction or authority of a local regulatory authority; or personal information means information or an opinion (including information or an opinion forming part of a database), that is recorded in any form and whether true or not, about an individual whose identify is apparent, or can be reasonably ascertained, from the information or opinion, but does not include information or an opinion prescribed by regulation.
+- (a) a local regulatory authority; or - (b) a member of a local regulatory authority; or - (c) a member of the staff of the bar association or the law society; or - (d) acting under the direction or authority of a local regulatory authority; or - (e) providing advice, expertise or assistance to a local regulatory authority.

+personal information means information or an opinion (including information or an opinion forming part of a database), that is recorded in any form and whether true or not, about an individual whose identify is apparent, or can be reasonably ascertained, from the information or opinion, but does not include information or an opinion prescribed by regulation.